engtuncay/engtuncay.github.io/php/php-w3-variables-Scope.md

 After the execution of the statements above, the variable $txt will hold the value Hello world!, the variable $x will hold the value 5, and the variable $y will hold the value 10.5.

-Note: When you assign a text value to a variable, put quotes around the value.
+*Note:* When you assign a text value to a variable, put quotes around the value.

-Note: Unlike other programming languages, PHP has no command for declaring a variable.
+*Note:* Unlike other programming languages, PHP has no command for declaring a variable.
 It is created the moment you first assign a value to it.

 Think of variables as containers for storing data.

+--*LINK - TBC

 ## PHP Variables